-The medieval kings duties were varied and expansive.
-A king served as Gods representative and more often than not, they were considered to be above the law.
 The king’s power was mostly limited to feudal nobles and other powerful men in his monarch.
-Kings were sworn with an oath to fulfil his responsibilities, especially the monarch, although the details of the oath varied from one kingdom to another.
-The most common medieval kings duties include keeping the peace, administering justice and upholding the law.
-Other medieval kings duties were to defend the church as well as develop a government that is centralised.
+Kings were sworn with an oath to fulfill his responsibilities, especially to the monarch, although the details of the oath varied from one kingdom to another.

 Medieval Kings Childhood

 A Medieval Kings Childhood was not easy and as part of the royal family, there were also subjected to threats.
 The kings eldest son may already have his future laid out for him – to be the next king.

 Most royals and nobles did not see the family as a source of happiness.
 Most young kings thought of succession as a duty to the kingdom.
 Young men and women of the royal families were put into marriage and more often than not, it was common practice among the royal families to arrange marriages for the children years ahead, especially the eldest son who was going to be king.

 As a child, a king enjoyed many privileges to create an impression among the common people.
 However, various responsibilities came with these privileges.

 Just as knights were taught the artistry of battle at a young age, so did the young kings.
 Training on military tactics, combat techniques, study of their countrys history and the surrounding nations were part of their education.